uniwebcms/component-library-template/README.md

 ## ✨ Creating a new component

 You are ready to create your first web component.
-Before we proceed, let's review what a a typical repository of modules looks like.
+Before we proceed, let's review the file structure of the `src` folder.

 ```
 src/